PSameetHegdeGit/OS-Project2/README.md

 2. Should we only send the signal to the current running thread?
 I think the signal is recived by all threads if I'm not mistaken.
 Might want to double check and handle accordingly

+3. So when the first time you call pthread_create, you actually generate 2 threads, 1 is the original and another is what you just created.
+If the original's (parent) code finishes first and it doesn't join, the process terminates.
+We don't really handle that I believe so not really sure how to check the "if parent code is done" condition to terminate the process

+4. Kind of going of 3, how does our code handle the 1 process left part?
+Might not have caught all the edge cases.
+Not really sure how to best test and see results